-Look past the controversially styled grille and you'll find that the 2025 4 Series is actually pretty pleasant and engaging to drive.
-The 430i has plenty of thrust to scoot around, and the six-cylinder of the M440i is truly special.
-A few quirks prevent it from being perfect, but if you're looking for a well-rounded and exciting coupe, you'll find it in the 4 Series.Read full review
+Get past its awkward front-end design, and you'll find the 4 Series is pretty pleasant and engaging to drive.
+The 430i has plenty of thrust, and the M440i's six-cylinder is truly special.
+A few quirks prevent it from being perfect, but the 4 Series is a well-rounded and exciting convertible.Read full review

 The two-door companion to BMW's celebrated 3 Series sedan, the 4 Series boasts a similar blend of performance, practicality and efficiency in stylish coupe and convertible forms.
 BMW's 4 Series Gran Coupe, which we review separately, shares its front-end styling with the coupe and convertible, but it sports four doors and a swoopier roofline that differentiates it from the 3 Series.
 For 2025, BMW gave the 4 Series a thorough tech makeover, with hybrid assistance for the engines, a next-generation infotainment system, and distinctive lighting elements front and rear.